alexblakes/dnv_recurrence/README.md

 $$(1 - 1.1 * 10^{-8})^{100}=0.9999989$$

-So a match between any two people is highly unlikely.

-Conversely, the probability that at least one of the variants matches is 1 minus this number:
+So a match between any two people is highly unlikely; the probability that at least one of the variants matches is 1 minus this number:

 $$1-0.9999989 = 1.1*10^{-6}$$